Skip Navigation

 Typical Malagasy food consists of rice, which is eaten for breakfast, lunch and dinner, together with braised zebu or whole tiny fish.
 Not for the faint hearted, you could have bits of gristle or skin floating around your greasy broth and the fish is eaten bones and all.
 They waste nothing!
 Opt for one of the better restaurants who will serve you a more tasty version.
 Alternatively, try Mi Sao, a delicious combination of noodles with vegetables and meat or fish.
 Its dirt cheap and really filling.

 You can also expect to find a huge assortment of fresh seafood; Langoustines, crab, lobster, squid and all manner of fish.
 Beef is usually from 'Zebu', served as steak or brochettes.
 Pork is sometimes available but it is rare to find lamb.
-Bacon is non existant.
+Bacon is non existent.
 Bread is baked daily and comes in the form of 'baguettes' You will get a chunk of this, or fresh croissants for breakfast, served with butter and a preserve often made out of Tamarind or the local Pic Pic.

 'Street food' will consist of tiny zebu brochettes, samosas, pakoras, fried chicken, boiled eggs, coleslaw and banana fritters amongst other things.
 If you are on the night taxi brousse you will find yourself stopping at villages where there are endless candle lit stalls selling an alarming array of freshly cooked food and delicious coffee.
 All incredibly cheap.